 GM: I liked them when I was very young.
 My father taught my brothers White Crane Gung Fu.
 I had to ask many times for them to teach me and finally my father relented.

 MFCMAS:Gung Fu only?
 GM: No, we lived in Burma then.
 I studied Bando with my friends.
-In Taiwan I studied more Gong Fu and in Thailand Muay Thai but I didn't go to a gym, I met a man teaching old style.
+In Taiwan I studied more Gong Fu and in Thailand Silat and Muay Thai but I didn't go to a gym, I met a man teaching old style.

 MFCMAS: And when did you start teaching?
 GM: Maybe 1988.